Start9Labs/documentation/source/knowledgebase/concepts/networks.rst

 We decided to have the Embassy act as a Certificate Authority.
 It creates a self-signed certificate, which means that the private key used to sign the digital certificate is the Embassy’s own private key instead of a third party’s.

-When you setup SSL for your Embassy and device, the certificate communicates to the client (a browser) that the server (the Embassy) demonstrated ownership of the domain (the `start9-xxxxxxxx.local` address) to the certificate authority (created on the Embassy) at the time of certificate issuance (during the setup process).
+When you setup SSL for your Embassy and device, the certificate communicates to the client (a browser) that the server (the Embassy) demonstrated ownership of the domain (the ``embassy-xxxxxxxx.local`` address) to the certificate authority (created on the Embassy) at the time of certificate issuance (during the setup process).
 The Embassy dashboard can then be accessed from a home network (LAN) using a secure HTTPS connection!

 For more information on how to setup your devices to enable this feature visit :ref:`ssl-setup`.